 In other words, as a good Valentinian might say, was Error pre-generated thought by the Father or was it systematic malfunction?
 I don’t agree with their ultimate reasoning that since she’s Wisdom, she could not help it.

-One way to approach the base-level issue is with Christ’s Illuminators.
+One way to approach this baseline issue is starting with Christ’s Illuminators.
 Armozel, to me, represents structure, with his Grace, Truth, and Form.
 Though a solid base is important, to me Daveithai’s Aeons might in fact be the highest ideals overall: Understanding, Love, and Idea.
 Perhaps he’s sandwiched in at Position III for camouflage purposes.
 Armozel could in fact solidify this entire conceptualization, Oroiael could represent the natural transition between Armozel and Daveithai with his Conception (Pronoia in some versions,) Perception, and Memory.
 Eleleth, the fourth and last, very well could represent the ultimate goal in one’s spiritual quest with his Aeons of Perfection, Peace, and Wisdom.
 As we will see in the Direct Revelations at the end of this work, the spiritual concepts shift somewhat among the Illuminators, though preliminarily a true luminary should ascertain that those included in Daveithai are what it’s all about at the base level.
 Wisdom (Sophia) was the last Aeon of the group, the twelfth, and you might recall that this is where the rupture occurred.
 Perhaps the Aeon was too far out from the Father in the Pleroma, though that seems to be suspect as all are divine.
 I’ll quickly mention that there’s one Pleroma in ApJohn & the TriProt (let alone GosJohn,) and this was a quite egregious error included toward the end of GosTruth: there are not multiple Pleromas.
 This line of thought is clearly associated with the Valentinians, not the Sethians.

 At this point, I will take a moment to mention how in my opinion GosTruth was an initial Valentinian attempt to trinitize ApJohn, and the language included therein does support many of the concepts.
 As we shall see, parts of the text are very well presented.
 Moreover, the Tripartite Tractate (TriTrac) was a desperate, and much later, attempt to trinitize the Apocryphon, most likely written well past Irenaeus’ Against Heresies—and most likely as a response.
 The Valentinians went through mental gymnastics in order to rewrite this most important treatise.
 Even ApJohn was redacted after the copy Irenaeus likely used when composing Book I, Ch 29 & 30, but there’s a difference between a redaction and a rewrite.
 The Sethian The Hypostasis of the Archons offers yet another perspective, and though several of the details have been shifted, it’s true to the spirit of the Apocryphon.
 The same goes for On the Origin of the World; it’s not as cohesively related, though it is stronger than many of the Valentinian works.
 For example, in this treatise Sophia is in the 6th ‘Heaven’ of this Realm, or ‘ogdoad,’ not the 9th as in ApJohn.